ITS HIPAA Training

 By law, we are required to train and periodically update ITS employees who are involved in, or support systems involved in, the creation, transmission, or storage of electronic protected health information (ePHI), also known as "HIPAA data".
 Currently this includes individuals (and their back-ups) who support the following units and systems on campus or have access to their data, servers, workstations, backups, transmissions, logs, test/dev/bug systems, etc.: Benefits Office, Health Center, Counseling and Psychological Services (CAPS), Campus AD, Virtual Infrastructure, Campus voicemail, TEM, Data Center and Health Center firewalls and VPNs, Data Center backups and backup server.

 The ITS HIPAA training includes the four components listed below.
 Supervisors are responsible for ensuring and documenting that employees receive and complete appropriate HIPAA training.
 These items are all available online and are to be completed before an ITS employee gains access to HIPAA systems or data.
-Send copies of certificates of completion for #1 & 2 to Julie Goldstein, contact info below.
+Send copies of all three certificates of completion (two from #1 below and one from #2 below) to firstname.lastname@example.org.
 Please note that some units/departments may require that ITS employees complete additional local training prior to accessing their systems or data.

 - Required: Take UCSC's two online HIPAA trainings.